UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 ## Part 3: Investigation

+**For this segment, if you're running this locally on your own machine assume 4 workers and 4 tasks, instead of 16 workers and 16 tasks - since it's quite possible your own machine will not be able to handle 16 parallel MPI processes.**

 To explore the effect of load balancing run the code with different parameters and try to answer the following questions.

 ::::challenge{id=parallel_prog_pr.3 title="Predict Runtime"}